kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 being Ready.
 The set of endpoints will include the master and all slaves.

 Note that only read queries can use the load-balanced Client Service.
-Since there is only one master, clients should connect directly to the master Pod (through its DNS entry within the Headless Service) to execute writes.
+Because there is only one master, clients should connect directly to the master Pod (through its DNS entry within the Headless Service) to execute writes.

 #### StatefulSet